jacklaurencegaray/final-blog/content/blog/web-storage-cookies-local-session/index.md

 document.cookie = `expire=${new Date('2030 May 20').toUTCString()}`
 ```

-Unlike other storage options, using Web API's cookies requires you to set `expire='dateInGMTorUTCString'`, the maximum expiration for a cookie is a year.
-This might change so always refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie).

-Not setting the cookie's expiration date explicitly will make your set cookies expire by the end of the session (when the user closes the tab), so make sure you set them always.
+Unlike other storage options, using Web API's cookies requires you to set `expire='dateInGMTorUTCString'`.
+Not setting the cookie's expiration date explicitly will make your set cookies expire by the end of the session (when the user closes the tab), so make sure you set them, always!

 ```
 console.log(document.cookie)